 Throughout the day, keep it clean and away from things that might pull or otherwise irritate the piercing.
 It’s really about simple hygiene; if you keep yourself clean, your piercing will stay clean.

-Sleeping can be a little tricky, since you want to try to avoid laying on top of your new piercing.
-Keep your bedding clean (again, basic hygiene, people!), and if you have a new facial or ear piercing, put a clean t-shirt over your pillow every evening, and try to rotate the pillow at least once every night to minimize bacteria growth.
-For new body piercings, such as nipple piercings or belly piercings, wear a tight shirt to protect from snagging.
+Sleeping can be a little tricky since you want to try to avoid laying on top of your new piercing.
+Keep your bedding clean, and if you have a new facial or ear piercing, put a clean t-shirt or pillowcase over your pillow every evening.
+For piercings on the body, such as nipple piercings or belly piercings, wear a tight cotton shirt to protect from snagging.
 This trick can also help ease any discomfort during healing.

 DON’T rotate your jewelry.
-This was common practice in the past, but has been found to irritate the piercing site more than help.
-It’s common for the skin to swell and tighten around the ring during healing, and forcing the ring to move can cause damage.
+This was common practice in the past, but it has been found to irritate the piercing site more than help it.

 DON’T use a cloth or towel or any non-disposable rag to dry your piercing.
-These harbor bacteria and can snag your piercing.
-Ouch!
+These are dirty and can snag your piercing.

-DON’T use makeup, lotion, Vaseline, or any other product on or around the piercing site.
-These could lead to infections.
+DON’T use makeup, lotion, Vaseline, tea tree oil, or any other non-aftercare product on or around the piercing site.
+These contain ingredients that could irritate the healing piercing.